beyarkay/masters-thesis/src/03_lit_review.md

 as a shaking-of-fists.
 Higher fidelity gestures are generally a lot trickier to measure accurately as there are greater degrees of freedom involved and the absolute amount of motion is less.
-For ease of comparison, this survey will discretise fidelity into three levels: finger-fidelity, hand-fidelity, and arm-fidelity.
+For ease of comparison, this survey will categorise fidelity into three levels: finger-fidelity, hand-fidelity, and arm-fidelity.
 Further clarification will be provided if these categories do not adequately classify a certain gesture.